ShrRa/interpython-1day-testing/_episodes/00-setting-the-scene.md

 e.g., a [novice Software Carpentry course][swc-lessons].
 You have been applying those skills for a while by writing code to help with your work and you feel comfortable developing code and troubleshooting problems.
-However, your software has now reached a point where there’s too much code to be kept in one script.
-Perhaps it's involving more researchers (developers) and users, and more collaborative development effort is needed to add new functionality while ensuring previous development efforts remain functional and maintainable.
+However, your software has now reached a point when you have to use and maintain it during prolonged periods of time, or when you have to share it with other users who may apply it to different kinds of tasks or data.
+Perhaps your projects now involve more researchers (developers) and users, and more collaborative development effort is needed to add new functionality while ensuring previous development efforts remain functional and maintainable.

-This course provides the next step in software development - it teaches some **intermediate software engineering skills and best practices** to help you restructure existing code and design more robust, reusable and maintainable code, automate the process of testing and verifying software correctness and support collaborations with others in a way that mimics a typical software development process within a team.
+**This is a single-day course dedicated to basic software testing and profiling.**
+**The goals of testing**
+**The goals of profiling**
+**Importance for collaborative development** **Mandatory in big teams**

 The course uses a number of different **software development tools and techniques** interchangeably as you would in a real life.